SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/api.md

 The end session endpoint can be used to trigger single sign-out (see [spec][6]).

-### Jwks endpoint
+### JWKS endpoint

-The JSON Web Key Set (JWKS) is a set of keys that contains the public keys used to verify any JSON Web Token (JWT) issued by SuperID.
+The JSON Web Key Set (JWKS) is a set of keys that contains the public keys used to verify any JSON web token (JWT) issued by SuperID.

 ## Authorization header types

 Your application needs to provide one of the following authorization header types when accessing our APIs.
-Choose either SOTicket or Bearer.
+Choose either **SOTicket** or **Bearer**.

 ### SOTicket authentication